Hullay History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Hullay is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The name Hullay comes from the Norman personal name Hugh.
 Howlett was a baptismal name which means the son of Hugh.
-As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+As the naming tradition grew in Europe, baptismal names began to be introduced in many countries.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hullay family